CVM

 Meet The Team

-CVM Leadership
+CVM Membership

 The CRESCENT CVM team combines expertise in multiscale observational seismology imaging techniques (e.g., ambient noise, teleseismic, and local earthquake data, and onshore/offshore active-source data) with expertise in ground motion modeling and the typical applications and uses of a CVM.
 We will collaboratively produce a community model that is useful and applicable to a variety of subduction zone science applications including dynamic rupture modeling, structural and geologic interpretation, and ground motion modeling.